Clemapfel/crisp/README.md

 This makes debugging, filter design or just understanding/explaining your own algorithms much easier and more intuitive.

-`crisp` is **fast AND flexible**
+`crisp` is **fast and flexible**
-+ images live in ram and are operated upon by the CPU
++ for full flexibility, `crisp::Image` lives in RAM and is operated upon by the CPU
-+ very easy to understand and interface with.
-Allows for high flexibility
-+ textures live in vram and are operated upon by the GPU
++ for best performance, `crisp::Texture` lives in VRAM and is operated upon by the GPU
-+ harder to interact with, textures make up for this by being extremely fast as they make full use of hardware-acceleration
-+ all algorithms work on textures and images
-+ textures can be transformed into images and vice-versa
++ GPU-side computation makes large-scale real-time processing possible on mid-end machines

 `crisp` is **well documented**<br>
 + [full tutorials](#tutorial) are available for all features